×

 Where will I buy groceries and do other shopping in Mexico?

 "Super mercado Leys grocery store in the center of the 5 de Diciembre neighborhood of Puerto Vallarta has most everything and more than many U.S. supermarkets.
 La Comer, a large gourmet grocery store, puts Whole Foods to shame.
-It has quality wines, liquor, all cuts of meat, vegetables, canned goods and specialty gourmet items," commented one expat living in Mexico.
+It has quality wines, liquor, all cuts of meat, vegetables, canned goods and specialty gourmet items," remarked one expat living in Mexico.

 View More Answers